NothingAG/constitution/constitution.md

 #### 3.4.2 ELECTION TERMS & REVISITING

 During the election process, the facilitator will specify a term for each election.
+For lead links, the election term should be 6 months.
 After a term expires, the secretary is responsible for promptly triggering a new election for that elected role.
 However, even before a term has expired, any circle member may trigger a new election using the process defined in Article IV.

 #### 3.4.3 CHANGING ELECTED ROLES